 According to the Occupational Safety and Health Administration, more than 5000 construction workers die each year because of construction site accidents.
 Falls from heights are the most frequent on-the-job cause of death for construction workers.

-Falls from heights often result in death, and the height does not play that great of a role.
-Any blow to the head can cause death.
-Additional injuries to the body can lead to paralysis or sometimes even death.
-In fact, most construction workers who die from falls travel 25 feet or less.
+Falls from heights often result in death.
+A blow to the head can cause serious injury or even death.
+In fact, most construction workers who die fall 25 feet or less.

 Employers are responsible for keeping construction workers safe.
-This involves making sure all workers have the proper safety equipment, and know how to properly use the equipment.
-Constructions workers should have access to safety equipment, such as harnesses, safety nets, guardrail systems and warning lines.
-Workers should also receive training to operate machinery on the site.
+This involves making sure all workers have proper safety equipment such as harnesses, safety nets, guardrail systems and warning lines.
+Workers should also receive training for proper operation of machinery on the site.

-If the employer fails to meet of these regulations, and an accident occurs, then it is possible that the employer is negligent.
-In that case, the injured worker may have a right to file a personal injury claim.
+If the employer fails to meet safety regulations and an accident occurs, the employer may be negligent.
+In that situation, the injured worker may be able to file a personal injury claim.

-You could fall from a scaffold, roof, ladder or other elevated location.
-No matter the location, if you suffer an injury, then you might have a right to request compensation.
-If you suffer a serious fall on a construction site in White Plains, then you should contact a White Plains construction accident attorney.
+Falls are dangerous - whether from a scaffold, roof, ladder or other elevated location.
+No matter the location, if you suffer an injury you may file a claim for compensation.
+If you suffer a serious fall on a construction site contact a construction accident attorney.

-You can file a personal injury lawsuit with the help of personal injury law firm, Marvin A. Cooper, P.C.
-Since 1960, Marvin A. Cooper, P.C. has provided legal advice and services for clients in the Bronx, Westchester, Brooklyn, Queens, New York, Rockland and Nassau Counties.
+You can file a personal injury claim with the help of the personal injury law firm, Marvin A. Cooper, P.C.
+Since 1960, Marvin A. Cooper, P.C. has provided legal advice and services for clients in the Bronx, Westchester, Brooklyn, Queens, New York, Rockland, and Nassau Counties.